osnr/rpi-bitbang-ethernet/helpful-but-not-strictly-necessary/DEVELOPMENT.md

-- consider plugging the Ethernet cable directly into your computer and using Wireshark, so at least anything resembling an Ethernet frame will show up there for analysis, even if some part of it is messed up so no one can actually receive it.
+- consider plugging the Ethernet cable directly into your computer and using Wireshark, so at least anything resembling an Ethernet frame will show up there for analysis, even if some part of it is messed up so no one can actually receive it. (a router or switch would just discard those undeliverables)

     (Even if the Ethernet frames don't send at all, Wireshark should show a flurry of ARP and MDNS packets and stuff from your computer as soon